situn001/fabzero/vinylcutter.md

 Make sure the vinyl side is facing up as you feed it through the rollers into the vinyl cutter.
 Under the rubber wheels there is a white sticker indicator.
 Ensure that the vinyl is aligned properly under the rubber wheels.
+The left wheel must always be under the wide white sticker on the left